TABLE OF CONTENTS:

 of the trooper during the Civil War).

-Please keep any and all modern cleaning or loading materials well hidden when spectators or other reenactors are present.
+Please keep any and all modern cleaning or loading materials well hidden when spectators or other reenactors are present!!!

 Historical Note: Soldiers in the field stored their personal items in their blanket roll, saddlebags, pockets, etc. Haversacks were for food and eating utensils.

 This not a complete list and these items would vary per soldier, location, time of year, etc. And with the exception of period frames (if you must wear glasses) these are optional/secondary.
+You do not need to carry all these items.

 Re-enactor Notes: Horse equipments may be purchased in standard re-enactor grade (machine sewn, made with vat dyed harness leather—dyed black on both sides and heavier than what was used on originals).
 However, most makers will custom make horse equipments with oak tanned, hand dyed leather (dyed black on one side only) and hand stitching on request.
 Ideally, all leather horse equipments should be sewn with linen “kit finish” thread. and not be unfinished—bright white—or made of synthetic materials.